 This pride of lions was created by artist, Matthew Gray Palmer for the opening of the Zoo’s African Savanna exhibit which opened in the spring of 2014.
 These majestic, cement lions feature an adult male and female and two cubs.
 These lions are found in front of the lion exhibit of African Savanna.

 This trio of three, life size polar bears featuring a mother and two playing cubs were created by artist, Matthew Gray Palmer for the opening of the Zoo’s Rocky Shores exhibit which opened in the spring of 2012.
 These cast stainless steel bears are found at the entrance of the Tidewater Cove building of the Rocky Shores exhibit.

 This life sized carved granite harbor seal was created by artist, Matthew Gray Palmer for the opening of the Zoo’s Rocky Shores exhibit which opened in the spring of 2012.
 This playful seal can be found in front of Rocky Shore’s Pinniped Pool featuring harbor seals and sea lions.

-This life size bronze rhino was created by local artist, Dolores Shelledy was one of the first pieces of art acquired by the Zoo and has been on ground for decades.
+This life-sized bronze rhino was created by local artist, Dolores Shelledy, one of the first pieces of art acquired by the Zoo, has been on ground for decades.
 This popular sculpture can be found across the path from the rhino exhibit.

-This bronze elephant bust was commissioned for the commemoration of the Zoo’s 60 year anniversary and the donation of the land for the Zoo by the Hogle Family.
-It was created by sculptor, John B. Mortensen and was dedicated on July 31, 1991.
+This bronze elephant bust was commissioned for the commemoration of the Zoo’s 60 year anniversary, and the donation of the land for the Zoo by the Hogle Family.
+It was created by sculptor John B. Mortensen, and dedicated on July 31, 1991.
 This sculpture is located on a cement column just past Twiga Terrace.